Olympus shareholders say board must go

 Brushing aside new Olympus President Shuichi Takayama's insistence he was "absolutely unaware of the facts," Southeastern said any further reign of the Olympus board risked damaging the company's key medical business.

-"Ignorance is no defense.
-If you were there and not aware of it, then you were incompetent.
-If you were there, and aware of it without asking tough questions, then you were negligent.
-Either way, you need to leave," said Josh Shores, a principal at Southeastern Asset Management.

-Shareholders have watched with fury as Olympus's shares crashed by around 70 percent since the October 14 sacking of Chief Executive Michael Woodford, who has since led a public campaign to shed light on undisclosed payments and baffling acquisition choices he says have cost investors $1.3 billion.
+Shareholders have watched with fury as Olympus's shares crashed by around 70 percent since the October 14 sacking of Chief Executive Michael Woodford, who has since led a public campaign to shed light on undisclosed payments and baffling acquisition choices he says have cost investors $1.3 billion (808.0 million pound).

 Takayama, a previous board member who was promoted last month, on Tuesday blamed former Chairman Tsuyoshi Kikukawa, Vice-President Hisashi Mori and internal auditor Hideo Yamada for the cover-up, saying he would consider criminal action.